 09/11/2017 - 11:40am

-Apartheid, the Afrikaans word for "apartness", defined life in South Africa in the mid-20th century.
+Apartheid, the Afrikaans word for 'apartness', defined life in South Africa in the mid-20th century.
 As white colonists systematically stripped away the rights of Native Africans, the effects of their actions seeped through South Africa, reverberating throughout the continent and the world.
 Nowhere is the worldwide reaction to apartheid captured as thoroughly as in Apartheid: Global Perspectives, 1946–1996.
-This fully searchable digitised collection contains nearly 60,000 translated news broadcasts and publications, written by both the people who experienced apartheid and those around the world who watched, reacted to and analyzed it.
+This fully searchable digitised collection contains nearly 60,000 translated news broadcasts and publications, written by both the people who experienced apartheid and those around the world who watched, reacted to and analysed it.